 indicates what type of query is required --- ANY, A, MX, etc. type can be any valid query type.
 If no type argument is supplied, delv will perform a lookup for an A record.

 -a anchor-file

 Specifies a file from which to read DNSSEC trust anchors.
 The default is /etc/bind.

-keys, which is included with BIND 9 and contains trust anchors for the root zone (".") and for the ISC DNSSEC lookaside validation zone ("dlv.isc.org").
+keys, which is included with BIND 9 and contains one or more trust anchors for the root zone (".").